Tours Sitemap Accessibility Skiptocontent Search

 • Marcus Cornelius Fronto: (Roman grammarian).

-• Saint Augustine of Hippo: Christian philosopher).
+• Saint Augustine of Hippo: Christian philosopher; the founder of Christian Philosophy).

 • Saint Monica of Hippo: (Saint Augustine's mother).